-- Turn the ignition key from the "LOCK" to "ON" position. - Unlock any of the side doors or back door with the key or wireless remote control transmitter.
+- ► Turn the ignition key from the "LOCK" to "ON" position. - ► Unlock any of the doors with the key or wireless remote control transmitter. - Open the trunk with the key.

 These ways cancel the system at the same time.

 TESTING THE SYSTEM